holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.5.md

 ## Production apps: new network infrastructure servers

 With the change to Kitsune2 Holo is retiring their public bootstrap and signal servers.
 For testing, we're offering public servers you can use. **We request and recommend that you maintain your own bootstrap and signal servers**<!-- TODO: document this https://github.com/holochain/docs-pages/issues/573 -->, as the test servers are rate-limited and have no uptime guarantees.
+You can find the server binary on [crates.io](https://crates.io/crates/kitsune2_bootstrap_srv) or adapt [this example `Dockerfile`](https://github.com/holochain/kitsune2/blob/main/docker/kitsune2_bootstrap_srv/Dockerfile).

 If you're bundling your hApp with [Kangaroo](https://github.com/holochain/kangaroo-electron), you'll need to add to your `kangaroo.config.ts` file: